australia outback

 What does the native companion look like?

 The birds have a silvery-grey colour, and a bright red head.
 The average adult is 1,5 metre tall, their wingspan is up to 2 metres.
 They can be confused with the Sarus Crane.
-To distinguish them look at their legs.
-If the legs are reddish-pink it's a Sarus Crane.
-Dark grey legs mean you've spotted a Brolga.

 In the tropical North, where the birds are still abundant, they gather in large flocks up to hundred birds outside the breeding season.
 Australian cranes are no migratory birds, but they move between their breeding sites and flocking areas.